-- Telephone or text you on the first day of absence if we have not heard from you; - Invite you in to discuss the situation with our Attendance Officer and/or a member of the senior management team if absences persist; - Refer the matter to our Education Welfare Officer if attendance moves below 95%.
+- Telephone or text you on the first day of absence if we have not heard from you; - Invite you in to discuss the situation with our member of the senior leadership team if absences persist; - Refer the matter to our Education Welfare Officer if attendance moves below 90% or is below 95% and a cause for concern i.e. no reasonable reason for it to be below this threshold.